buntine/barcoders/README.md

 ```
 ![Code 39: 1ISTHELONELIESTNUMBER](/media/code39_1istheloneliestnumber.png?raw=true "Code 39: 1ISTHELONELIESTNUMBER")

-You can also request an [image::RgbaImage](http://www.piston.rs/image/image/type.RgbaImage.html), which you can colorize and manipulate:
+You can also request an [image::RgbaImage](http://www.piston.rs/image/image/type.RgbaImage.html), which you can manipulate yourself:
 ```rust
 let barcode = Code39::new("BEELZEBUB".to_owned()).unwrap();
 let buffer = Image::image_buffer()